nehalineogi/azure-cross-solution-network-architectures/apim/README-common.md

 # Design Components and Terminology

 # APIM Endpoints
-Note: APIM creates a facades for your APIs.
+Note: APIM creates facades for your APIs.
 There are various endpoints

 Example: